 $50 Qantas Hotels voucher | $100 Qantas Hotels voucher |

-$50 Qantas Wine birthday voucher (min spend $149) | 2x $50 Qantas Wine birthday voucher (min spend $149) |
+$50 Qantas Wine birthday voucher | 2x $50 Qantas Wine birthday voucher |

-100 Status Credit roll over |
+100 Status Credit rollover |

 Both tiers also have access to ‘exclusive flight offers’ such as Double Status Credit promotions.
 There’s also a mid-tier milestone reward at 250,000 Qantas Points: members who reach this will pocket a bonus of 2,500 points.

-The ability to roll over Status Credits will be a welcome benefit for those chasing or attempting to retain status, with Points Club Plus members able to roll over up to 100 Status Credits to your next Membership Year.
-This cannot be used to attain or retain Platinum One status.
+The ability to roll over Status Credits will be a welcome benefit for those chasing or attempting to retain status, with Points Club Plus members able to roll over up to 100 Status Credits to their next Membership Year.
+But this can’t be used to attain or retain Platinum One status.
+If less than 100 SCs are earned, then only that amount is rolled over.

 Summing up